 In our experience, surveys provide insights into how to solve problems surfaced via support channels, specifically by answering questions such as:

 How can we improve product x?

 How can we improve the sign up process?

 Why did users sign up for product x?

 What features should we add?

-The two types of data work in a complementary way.
-Insights from support requests lead naturally to asking questions—and getting answers—from product feedback.
+Helpdesk tickets, live chat engagements, NPS surveys, CSAT, app store reviews, online product reviews, etc—these datasets all work in a complementary way.
+Insights from support requests lead naturally to asking questions—and getting answers—of product feedback.
 Such insights help product teams deploy product improvements faster and with greater confidence.